elastic/elastic-integration-corpus-generator-tool/README.md

 ### Config file
-It is possible to tweak the randomness of the generated data through a config file provivde by the `--config-file` flag
+It is possible to tweak the randomness of the generated data through a config file provided by the `--config-file` flag

 ##### Sample config
 ```yaml